-It was so hot that some Union soldiers suffered from sunstroke and "lay by the roadside in almost dying condition" as they advanced to fight the Battle of Cedar Mountain, near Culpeper, Va., on Aug.
+It was so hot that some Union soldiers suffered from sunstroke and "lay by the roadside in almost dying condition" as their army advanced to fight the Battle of Cedar Mountain, near Culpeper, Va., on Aug.
 9, 1862.
 Four regiments of Yankee infantry, including the 5th Connecticut, nearly pushed through the center of the Rebel line at the intersection of a farm lane and the Orange-Culpeper Road before enemy reinforcements stopped them.
 (Interactive Panorama 1)

 |An old Virginia state marker briefly explains |